newbreedofgeek/react-stepzilla/README.md

 - ~~write the tests~~
 - improve code coverage

+### community dev tips
+our brilliant community sometimes solves implementation issues themselves, head over to the [Useful Dev Tips](https://github.com/newbreedofgeek/react-stepzilla/wiki/Useful-Dev-Tips) page for a curated list of the most useful tips.
+For e.g. ***How to persist Step State on "Previous/Back" button click*** or ***How to hide navigation buttons in some steps***

 ### help us improve stepzilla?
 do you have any ideas for new features or improvements to stepzilla? we would love to hear from you. head over to the [issues section here](https://github.com/newbreedofgeek/react-stepzilla/issues) and raise a new thread about what you would like. make sure you include some use cases for your request.